76 Sights in Wuppertal, Germany (with Map and Images)

 Show sight on map

-The suburminarian main church is a Protestant church in Wuppertal-Barmen.
-The Unterbarm church is of particular importance for two reasons: on the one hand, it is the first church building of the architect Heinrich Hübsch, on the other hand, on the other hand it is one of the earliest known buildings of neuromanic architecture.
+Unterbarmer Hauptkirche is a Protestant church in Wuppertal-Barmen, Germany.
+The Unterbarmer church is an architectural monument of special importance for two reasons: On the one hand, it is the first church building to be executed by the architect Heinrich Hübsch, and on the other hand, it is one of the earliest known buildings of neo-Romanesque architecture.

 Wikipedia: Unterbarmer Hauptkirche (DE)